Home>Fixed Deposit>Cumulative vs Non Cumulative Fixed Deposit

 What are the benefits of investing in FDs?

-• Fixed returns: FDs offer fixed rates of interest on the deposit amount.
-These returns are not linked to market performance and hence are not subject to any market fluctuations.
+• Fixed returns: FDs offer fixed interest rates on the deposit amount.
+These returns are not linked to market performance or subject to any market fluctuations.

 • Low Minimum Investment: You can open an FD account with an amount as low as Rs.
 1000.
 This helps people to inculcate an investment habit without investing a large sum.

 • Balance in your portfolio: Fixed deposits can balance the risk in your portfolio.
-While instruments such as equities and mutual funds carry an element of risk, FDs are relatively less risky.
+While instruments such as equities and mutual funds carry risk, FDs are relatively less risky.
 They are safe investments that provide an assured return over a fixed tenure.

 What are the disadvantages of a fixed deposit investment?